Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Proofs of main results

 This proof utilizes Proposition~\ref{prop:full-funlim} in conjunction with a truncation argument.
-We provide a full proof of part (a) of the corollary; the proof of part (b) is very similar and we sketch the differences.
+We provide a full proof of part (a); the proof of part (b) is very similar and we sketch the differences.
 Recall throughout that by assumption, we have $\thetastar \in \infball(1)$.

 Recalling our notation~\eqref{eq:lse-defn} for least squares estimators, note that the global least squares estimator $\thetahatlse(\Mspace_{\perm}(\lattice_{d, n}), Y)$ belongs to the set

 Applying Lemma~\ref{lem:contraction} from the appendix, we see that for each tuple of permutations $(\pi_1, \ldots, \pi_d)$, the projection onto the set $\Mspace(\lattice_{d, n}; \pi_1, \ldots, \pi_d)$ is $\ell_\infty$-contractive, so that